kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

   - Complex conjugate, $\bar{z}$ of the denominator for turning division into multiplication
     - $z\bar{z} = |z|^2$

+Block Diagrams are the basis of control engineering.
+Each block represents a function (not like free body diagrams)

+Review of Equations:
+- Newton's equations are useful for mechanical/physical systems
+  - translation and rotation
+  - rotational inertia formula: $\tau = I a$, I = moment of inertia
+- Hooke's Law says restoring force from stretch is linearly proportional to the amount stretched
+- for circuit systems, there KVL and KCL
+  - $v = L \frac{di}{dt}$ for inductors
+  - $i = C \frac{dv}{dt}$ for capacitors

+**State-space models** are mathematical expressions of systems
+- state variables (a vector called `x`) are the full set of variables that dictate change in a system
+- we have a vector of inputs `u`
+- composed of state equation + output equation
+  - $\dot{x} = f(x, u) = Ax + Bu$
+  - $y = h(x) = Cx + Du$

+One key property of linearity is the **superposition principle**: the net responses caused by multiple stimuli is the sum of the responses caused by each stimuli individually

 Consider $f(\omega) = 1 + j\omega \in \mathbb{R} \Rightarrow \mathbb{C}$

 1. $\lim_{\omega \rightarrow +-\inf} = +=\inf$ (vertically)